 - 1. No reprisals of any kind shall be taken against any party involved in the grievance procedure. - 2.
-The Union shall be the exclusive representative of a grievant at Step Two and beyond.
-The grievant may be represented by the Union at any step of this grievance procedure. - 3.
+The Union shall be the exclusive representative of a grievant at all levels.
+The grievant will be represented by the Union at all step of the grievance procedure. - 3.
 Nothing in this grievance procedure shall limit the rights of any unit member to discuss any complaint, problem, or matter of dissatisfaction with any appropriate administrator without representation or the intervention of any organization.